 Grade 12: Accomplished • 1.5.12acc.Pr6a - Make, explain, and justify connections between artists or artwork and social, cultural, and political history.
-1.5.12.Re: RE SPONDING: Un derstanding and evaluating how the arts convey meaning.
+1.5.12.Re: RESPONDING: Understanding and evaluating how the arts convey meaning.
 1.5.12.Re.7 1.5.12.Re: Responding - Anchor Standard 7: Perceiving and analyzing artistic work.
 Grade 12: Accomplished 1.5.12acc.Re7a - Recognize and describe personal aesthetic and empathetic responses to the natural world and constructed environments.
 1.5.12acc.Re7b - Evaluate the effectiveness of visual artworks to influence ideas, feelings, and behaviors of specific audiences.
-1.5.12.Re.8 1.5.12.Re: Res ponding - Anchor Standard 8: Interpreting intent and meaning.
-Grade 12: Accomplished 1.5.12acc.Re8a - Identify types of contextual information useful in the process of constructing interpretations of an artwork or collection of works.
+1.5.12.Re.8 1.5.12.Re: Responding - Anchor Standard 8: Interpreting intent and meaning.
+Grade 12: Accomplished • 1.5.12acc.Re8a - Identify types of contextual information useful in the process of constructing interpretations of an artwork or collection of works.
 1.5.12.Re.9 1.5.12.Re: Resp onding - Anchor Standard 9: Applying criteria to evaluate artistic work.
 Grade 12: Accomplished 1.5.12acc.Re9a - Determine the relevance of criteria used by others to evaluate a work of art or collection of works.
-1.5.12.Cn: CC ONNECTING: Re elating artistic ideas and work with personal meaning and external context.
-1.5.12.Cn.10 1.5.12.Cn: Connecting - Anchor Standard 10: Synthesizing and relating knowledge and personal experiences to create products Grade 12: Accomplished 1.5.12acc.Cn10a - Utilize inquiry methods of observation, research, and experimentation to explore other subjects through artmaking.
-1.5.12.Cn.11 1 1.5.12.Cn: Connecting - Anchor Standard 11: Relating artistic ideas and works within the societal, cultural and historical contexts to deepen understanding.
+1.5.12.Cn: C0 ONNECTING: F Relating artistic ideas and work with personal meaning and external context.
+1.5.12.Cn.10 1.5.12.Cn: Connecting - Anchor Standard 10: Synthesizing and relating knowledge and personal experiences to create products Grade 12: Accomplished • 1.5.12acc.Cn10a - Utilize inquiry methods of observation, research, and experimentation to explore other subjects through artmaking.
+1.5.12.Cn.11 1.5.12.Cn: Connecting - Anchor Standard 11: Relating artistic ideas and works within the societal, cultural and historical contexts to deepen understanding.
 Grade 12: Accomplished 1.5.12acc.Cn11a - Compare uses of art in a variety of societal, cultural, and historical contexts and make connections to uses of art in contemporary and local contexts.
 1.5.12acc.Cn11b - Compare uses of art in a variety of societal, cultural, and historical contexts and make connections to global issues, including climate change.
-Social Emotional Learning Competencies (link) Self-Awarene ss Recognize one's feelings and thoughts Recognize the impact of one's feelings and thoughts on one's own behavior Recognize one's personal traits, strengths and limitations Recognize the importance of self-confidence in handling daily tasks and challenges Self-Management 5.
+Social Emotional Learning Competencies (link) 3.
+Recognize one's personal traits, strengths and limitations 2.
+Recognize the impact of one's feelings and thoughts on one's own behavior Self-Management 5.
 Understand and practice strategies for managing one's own emotions, thoughts and behaviors6.
 Recognize the skills needed to establish and achieve personal and educational goals